Delacorte Theater Revitalization

 REVITALIZING THE DELACORTE.

-The Public Theater, in partnership with Central Park Conservancy and the New York City Department of Parks & Recreation, is embarking on a much-needed revitalization of the 61-year old Delacorte Theater in Central Park.
+The Public Theater, in partnership with the Central Park Conservancy and the New York City Department of Parks & Recreation, is embarking on a much-needed revitalization of the 61-year old Delacorte Theater in Central Park.
 The plan — a major investment in outdoor cultural space as part of New York’s economic recovery — will dramatically improve the home of Free Shakespeare in the Park, addressing critical infrastructure, accessibility, and theatrical needs.
 The plans were unanimously approved by the Landmarks Preservation Committee on January 25, 2022.
 A preconstruction phase of the renovation began in the fall of 2022, and is focused on an interior renovation of the production shed and a replacement of the stage floor.
 The renovation will officially begin in the fall of 2023.

 The project is being funded privately and publicly, with $41 million contributed by the New York City Mayor, City Council, and Manhattan Borough President, as well as $1 million from New York Assembly Member O’Donnell.